 Martin Knox was born in England in 1946.
 The speculative fiction novel The Grass Is Always Browner was published in 2011 and general fiction novel Love Straddle in 2014.
 Presumed Dead was published March 2018.
-Running Out of Time, a general fiction novel about marathon running, was published in 2020, Animal Farm 2, satirical fiction in 2021 and recently Turkeys Not Bees was released in 2022.
+Time is Gold, a general fiction novel about marathon running, was published in 2020, Animal Farm 2, satirical fiction in 2021 and recently Turkeys Not Bees was released in 2022.
 The latest book Brisbane River Anti-Memoir is available September 2023.

 Early in his working life he was a chemical engineer and later, a management scientist researching alternative models of government planning.
 He worked in the UK, Canada, the USA and Australian nuclear, tar sands, petroleum, coal and coal-to-oil industries.
 He was awarded 1st Class Honours in Chemical Engineering from Birmingham University and worked in the petroleum industry in Canada.